 What Should I Discuss With My Healthcare Provider Before Induction?

-Before induction, discuss your medical history, potential risks, preferred methods, timing, and any concerns you have.
-It’s essential to understand how induction may affect your labor and delivery, especially with your previous c-section.
+Cover your medical history, the reasons for your previous cesarean, your preferred induction methods, timing, and any concerns you have.
+Understanding how induction may affect your labor is essential going in.

 Can I Refuse Induction if I Feel Uncomfortable?